-2.4.2.2 The data sources that have been used to inform this Marine and Coastal Processes chapter are presented within Table 2-4.
+2.4.2.2 The data sources that have been used to inform this Marine and Coastal Processes chapter of the EIAR are presented within Table 2-4.

 Table 2-4: Summary of key publicly available datasets for Marine and Coastal Processes.